FxRxBx/http-impact-pkkmqg-git.codesubmit.io-impact--qa-automation-lslcrp/README.md

 Testing scenario Information : This description for each type of user best describes the test results of each automated test.

-TEST RESULTS for Problem User Login ->
+TEST RESULTS for Problem User Login ->(Mostly manually Tested)

 #Fails
 Product images are incorrect , as they do not show the actual products and when the image link is clicked different product names are displayed.